 Mold does more than ruin books; it makes people sick.

-Mold in libraries is no small matter; just ask the staff of the Carnegie Library in our nation’s capital.
-In order to protect patrons and employees from potential harm due to mold-related IAQ problems, the Washington, DC building was closed for nearly four months beginning in September of last year while indoor air quality and mold remediation efforts were underway.
-(1)
+Library mold is no small matter; just ask the staff of the Carnegie Library in our nation’s capital.
+In order to protect patrons and employees from potential harm due to mold-related IAQ problems, the Washington, DC building was closed for nearly four months beginning in September 2016 while indoor air quality and library mold remediation efforts were underway.

 There are four basic types of library communities in the US; what they are and whom they benefit are as follows: